DOPINAMINE DRESSING – colour trend S/S 22

 This is what I can tell you already: the desire for color power and digital colours with luminosity will continue, but they will be combined in a differently way.

-Check out my four colour palettes with important shades as kiwi green, acid yellow, aqua blues or digital orange focused on various sports categories.
-So you will receive a colour chart of 28 colours with all essential colour codes as pantone and COLORO.
+Check out my Active Trend Forecast S/S 23 with four colour palettes including important shades as kiwi green, acid yellow, aqua blues or digital orange focused on various sports categories.
+So you will receive a colour chart of 28 colours with all essential colour codes as pantone and COLORO besides beautiful print inspirations, colour usage and functional fabric trends.
 Learn more